HerculesWS/Hercules/doc/atcommands.md

 ```

 Evolves or mutates your homunculus, if possible.
-If no Homunculus ID is specified for @hommutate, a random ID is chosen.
+If no Homunculus ID is specified for `@hommutate`, a random ID is chosen.
-If it doesn't work, the /swt emotion is shown.
+If it doesn't work, the `/swt` emotion is shown.

 ---------------------------------------